RockBros Nylon Fiber Review

 The RockBros Nylon Fiber pedals delivered average levels of grip.
 These pedals never felt ultra-tacky, but our feet stayed on these pedals well enough.
 Two different testers used these pedals.
 One tester rode Specialized 2FO shoes with SlipNot rubber, and one had Bontrager Flatline shoes with Vibram soles.

 These pedals feature ten pins on each side.
 The pins load from the bottom of the pedal and protrude approximately 4mm from the pedal.
 They are positioned around the perimeter of the platform, and there is a dead space in the middle of the pedal along the spindle.
 When focusing on charging the trail and proper form, testers found these pedals to offer passable levels of grip.
-We picked our way down the gnarliest rock gardens and came out on the other side.
+We descended the gnarliest rock gardens and came out on the other side.

 The RockBros pedals were exposed a bit on the climbs.
 Mellow fire road grinds or super buffed-out singletrack presented no issues.
 That said, the technical and punchy climbs were less pleasant.
-On tricky tech moves that require a lot of body language, our feet bounced about and came off the pedals more easily than other pedals.
+On tricky tech moves requiring a lot of body language, our feet bounced about and came off the pedals more easily than others.

 Platform

 The RockBros pedals have a platform that measures 99mm x 99mm.
-They have a slightly concave shape with the leading edge of the platform at 16.25 mm thick, while the platform at the axle is 14mm.
+They have a slightly concave shape, with the leading edge of the platform at 16.25 mm thick, while the platform at the axle is 14mm.
 The distance from the crank arm to the furthest outboard pin is 103mm.
-The pedal is constructed of nylon fiber, which is a type of plastic.
+The pedal is constructed of nylon fiber, a type of plastic.

 The platform is slightly smaller than most of the competition and significantly smaller than the largest options.
-One of our testers has size 11 shoes and felt the smaller platform size was really noticeable.
-For reference, these pedals are about 16mm shorter, in the fore/aft direction, compared to the largest platforms in the review.
-On the trail, testers were always able to get their feet back on the pedals in a hurry.
-However, it was noticeably more difficult to find a good foot position on the fly.
+One of our testers has size 11 shoes and felt the smaller platform size was noticeable.
+Compared to the largest platforms in the review, these pedals are about 16mm shorter in the fore/aft direction.
+Testers could always get their feet back on the pedals in a hurry on the trail.
+However, finding a good foot position on the fly was noticeably difficult.
 The tester with larger feet noted that it often felt like a good portion of his shoe was hanging off the side of the pedal.

 This pedal has a concave shape.
 It is 2.25-mm thinner in the middle of the platform compared to the edges.
-This is a matter of preference as some pedals are totally flat while others are convex.
+This is a matter of preference, as some pedals are flat while others are convex.
 Testers agree that there are a lot of benefits to a concave shape.
-Unfortunately for RockBros, we feel the platform is just too small to reap the full benefits of a concavity.
-Your shoe can't really form to the shape of the pedal because the pin placement is questionable, and everything is packed into a small space.
+Unfortunately for RockBros, we feel the platform is too small to reap the full benefits of a concavity.
+Your shoe can't fit the pedal's shape because the pin placement is questionable, and everything is packed into a small space.

 These Nylon Fiber pedals are quite thick.
 At 16.25mm at the leading edges, they are among the chunkier pedals in the review.
-While they do have slightly angled leading edges, they are several millimeters thicker than thinner models.
-This may not sound like much of a difference, but it is noticeable on rough trails.
-A couple of millimeters can be the difference of a bone-rattling pedal strike versus a near miss or grazing of the pedals.
-Speaking of pedal strikes, one benefit of a plastic pedal is the fact that they tend to slide and glance off rock instead of gripping and potentially causing a crash.
+While they have slightly angled leading edges, they are several millimeters thicker than thinner models.
+This may not sound much different, but it is noticeable on rough trails.
+A couple of millimeters can be the difference between a bone-rattling pedal strike versus a near miss or grazing of the pedals.
+Speaking of pedal strikes, one benefit of a plastic pedal is that they tend to slide and glance off rock instead of gripping and potentially causing a crash.

 Mobility